denyskon/postalion/README.md

 > Ever wanted to simply list a few fields, set an email account and receive emails every time someone submits your HTML5 form?
 > Me too, and that's what POSTalion is for!
 While there are lots of different services for that usecase, none I tested were able
 > to work independently to be used e. g. with a static site, could receive file uploads and send them as attachments and were
-> well-maintained & up-to-date ([FormTools 😢](https://github.com/formtools/core)).
+> well-maintained & up-to-date ([FormTools was my tool of choice before becoming unmaintained](https://github.com/formtools/core)).
 That's why I created POSTalion.

-⚠️ This application should not be considered stable and is provided without any guarantees

 ## Features